The Patons of Wooers' Alley

 The Spirit of Religion

-A large scale drawing by Sir Joseph Noël Paton (1845).
-This drawing was awarded a prize in 1845 when it was submitted to the Westminster Hall competition.
+This huge drawing on the stairs of the City Chambers, by Sir Joseph Noël Paton, was awarded a prize in 1845 when it was submitted to the Westminster Hall competition.
 It appears in the background of a portrait in oil of Joseph Noël Paton in his studio, by John Ballantyne.

 Dunfermline City Chambers